 Ryan knows his organization can be easily found on Google Maps, after setting up the right information!

-Best Practices on Google Maps for Nonprofits
+Best Practices for Google Maps

 Your organization should be visible on Google Maps especially if your organization has a local audience, and/or local branches or offices.

-For example, Paul is an avid tennis player who recently moved to a new city.
+Let's break this down into an example.
+Paul is an avid tennis player who recently moved to a new city.
 He wants to join a local tennis club to meet other tennis players.